Antoinebr/Locate-get-user-wheather-JS/README.md

 # Locate-get-user-wheather-JS
-Ge the user location and the wheather at this place
+Ge the user location and the wheather at his place

 ##Demo